Who We Are

 Elizabeth received her Masters in Occupational Therapy from UNC in 2014, and currently works as an occupational therapist at Carol Woods Retirement Community in Chapel Hill.
 She coordinates student outreach initiatives including Beyond Clinic Walls, which pairs interdisciplinary teams of students with older adults living in the community.
 A proud daughter of an Air Force officer, Elizabeth grew up throughout the South and earned her undergraduate degree from Wellesley College.
 Her lifelong affinity for older adults turned into a passion when she became a hospice volunteer in college.
 She looks forward to challenging students’ conceptions of aging and helping them to discover the many joys of working with older adults through her role with the Partnership.

-Chris Bendix, Outreach and Online Content
+Chris Bendix, Online Content Manager

 Chris Bendix is a Masters student in the Department of City and Regional Planning at UNC.
 He maintains and creates content for the Partnerships in Aging website, social media outlets, and promotes events and programs.
 A Seattle native, Chris earned a BA in Philosophy from Whitman College.
 Chris is striving to work at the nexus of real estate, housing, and transportation to create healthy, vibrant, and affordable places.
 In addition to working with Partnerships in Aging, Chris is on the Editorial Board for the Carolina Planning Journal and works part time with the UNC Center for Urban and Regional Studies and the UNC Parking and Transportation office.
 He will graduate from UNC in spring, 2017.